- What we collect

 In groups, have students use the London to Melbourne air race as the inspiration to design their own board game.
 They should create a map, using the compulsory destinations, and devise profiles for the competitors in 1934.
 They should create a list of rules, and reasons for progress (or going backwards) in the game, such as weather conditions, or other unforeseeable events.
 Having built their designed games, they can then play the board games in groups.

 4. In July 2014, 80 years after the Uiver’s impromptu visit to Albury, the Netherlands and Australia were united in the wake of an air disaster that saw a renewed demonstration of the same mateship and compassion shown in Albury in October 1934.
-When passenger flight MH 17 was shot down by a missile over Russia, Dutch and Australian authorities led an investigation into the causes for the tragedy, united by the desire to hold accountable those responsible.
+When passenger flight MH 17 was shot down by a missile over Ukraine, Dutch and Australian authorities led an investigation into the causes for the tragedy, united by the desire to hold accountable those responsible.

 Have students research and examine the Dutch–Australian relationship in the aftermath of this event, and the combined effort of both countries to ensure accurate and responsible analysis of the disaster.
 In researching these events, have them answer the following questions: